DemISee1/DemISee1.github.io/README.md

 - Have a Markdown editor capable of rendering [GitHub Flavoured Markdown (GFM)](https://github.github.com/gfm/) or use an in-browser editor.
 I recommend either downloading the [Pine](https://lukakerr.github.io/Pine/) Markdown editor or using [StackEdit](https://stackedit.io/) which is an in-browser editor.
 - Have a resume formatted in Markdown.

+> In 'Modern Technical Writing,' Andrew Etter champions Markdown as a foundational tool for creating clear and accessible documentation.
+He emphasizes its simplicity, readability, and compatibility with version control systems like Git.
+Etter highlights Markdown's versatility, allowing technical writers to focus on content creation without getting bogged down by complex formatting.
+By embracing Markdown, writers can streamline their workflow and produce documentation that is both user-friendly and easily maintainable.

 ### Instructions

 1. Create a new GitHub repository.